In this article

 Implementing a successful business travel program takes time.
 If your organization plans to create one soon, here are some tips to help you manage it more effectively:

-Having a guide or handbook that lays out your organization's policies on business travel sets expectations for your employees, helps ensure compliance with company guidelines, reduces travel costs, and simplifies the travel booking and management process
+Having a guide or handbook that lays out your organization's policies on business travel sets expectations for your employees, helps ensure compliance with company guidelines, reduces travel costs for things like airfare and car rentals, and simplifies the travel booking and management process

 Enhance the traveler experience